apopiak/substrate-hacking/README.md

 # Governance on Substrate
+:warning: This is work in progress, there's still a bunch of stuff to be added.
+Feel free to contribute :smiley:

 The goal here is to document how different components for governance can interact with eachother within Substrate.
-There's a huge opportunity to use tools for adding governance to Substrate-built systems and understanding how they work and how they can be configured is an important building block for building systems with solid foundations. :hatching_chick:
+There's a huge opportunity to use tools for adding governance to Substrate-built systems and understanding how they work and how they can be configured is an important building block for creating systems with solid foundations to evolve. :hatching_chick:

-:bulb: Some use cases for using governance as a core component:
+:bulb: Some use cases for thinking of governance as a core component to a given system:

 - Collective management layers
 - Social interaction layers
-- Device to device communication
+- Device to device communication or multi-agent systems
+- Content up-voting

 :memo: The structure of this document is:
 1. :hammer: First breakdown the key components for implementing governance with Substrate